TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/security.md

     - \subpage SECURITY_PKA_MODULE_PAGE (Public key accelerator)
         - Description of PKA engine and APIs available to use it.
 \endcond

 \cond SOC_AM263X || SOC_AM263PX
 - Cryptography Modules
     - \subpage DRIVERS_DTHE_PAGE (Data Transform and Hashing Engine)
         - Description of DTHE architecture and APIs available to use AES and SHA engine.

+\note EDMA support for AES and SHA will be added in future releases.
+Currently, the drivers only operate in CPU mode of data copy.
+\endcond

+\cond SOC_AM273X
+- Cryptography Modules
+    - \subpage DRIVERS_DTHE_PAGE (Data Transform and Hashing Engine)
+        - Description of DTHE architecture and APIs available to use AES and SHA engine.